kensanata/nimi-mute/README.md

---max       - this is the maximum file size for uploads (10000) --cert_file - the filename containing a certificate in PEM format --key_file  - the filename containing a private key in PEM format --port      - the port to listen to, defaults to a random port --log_level - the log level to use, defaults to 2
+--max       - this is the maximum file size for uploads (10000) --cert_file - the filename containing a certificate in PEM format --key_file  - the filename containing a private key in PEM format
 ```

 Some of these you can also set via environment variables: